Derivatives of the identity and generalizations of Milnor's invariants: Multivariable manifold calculus and generalizations of Milnor's invariants

 \subsection{Manifold calculus}

 Let $P$ be a smooth closed manifold of dimension $p$, and $\mathcal{O}(P)$ the poset of open subsets of $P$.
-Manifold calculus is concerned with contravariant functors $F:\mathcal{O}(P)\rightarrow\Spaces$ which are ``good'' (Definition 1.1 of \cite{W:EI1}).
-Manifold calculus approximates a good functor $F$ with a sequence of functors $T_kF$, $k\geq 0$ which are ``polynomial of degree $\leq k$''.
-They form a tower $\cdots\to T_kF\to T_{k-1}F\to\cdots\to T_0F$ which is analogous to a Taylor series of a smooth function, with $T_kF$ the analog of the $k^{th}$ degree Taylor polynomial.
+Manifold calculus is concerned with the study contravariant functors $F:\mathcal{O}(P)\rightarrow\Top$ which are ``good'' (Definition 1.1 of \cite{W:EI1}).
+One approximates a good functor $F$ with a sequence of functors $T_kF$, $k\geq 0$ which are ``polynomial of degree $\leq k$''.
+They form a tower $\cdots\to T_kF\to T_{k-1}F\to\cdots\to T_0F$ analogous to the Taylor series of a smooth function, with $T_kF$ the analog of the $k^{th}$ degree Taylor polynomial.
 A functor $F$ is polynomial of degree $\leq 0$ if it is essentially constant, polynomial of degree $\leq 1$ if it satisfies excision, and polynomial of degree $\leq k$ if it satisfies $k^{th}$-order excision (see Definition 2.2 of \cite{W:EI1} for details).

 \begin{example} Let $P$ be a smooth manifold and $U\in\mathcal{O}(P)$.
 The functor $U\mapsto\Map(U,Z)$ is polynomial of degree $\leq 1$ for any space $Z$, and for a smooth manifold $N$, so is $U\mapsto\Imm(U,N)$, the space of smooth immersions.
 More generally, if $p:Z\rightarrow P$ is a fibration with fiber $F$, and we denote by $\Gamma(P,F)$ the space of sections, then $U\mapsto\Gamma(U,F)$ is polynomial of degree $\leq 1$. \end{example}